StreakyCobra/gws/README.md

         $ gws init

-* It can clone non-existing repositories from the projects list (but not supress them in case of removal, you have to do it yourself for safety reason.
-Notice that there is the `check` functionnality to identify those unlisted repositories).
+* It can clone missing repositories from the projects list (but not delete ones removed from the list, you have to do that manually for safety.
+  Note that there is the `check` command to identify unlisted repositories).

         $ gws update

   `update` accepts the `--only-changes` option.
 If present, repos that have at least one remote and are unaffected by the update will not be printed.

-* It can also clone a specified selection of non-existing repositories from the projects list, if you don't need all of them right now.
+* It can also clone a specified selection of missing repositories from the projects list, if you don't need all of them right now.

         $ gws clone work/theSoftware

-* It can monitor all listed repositories in one command (uncommitted changes, untracked changes, branches not synced with origin, ...).
+* It can monitor all listed repositories in one command, showing uncommitted changes, untracked changes and branches not synced with origin.

         $ gws status